base-org/node/README.md

 ## Disclaimer

-We’re excited for you to build on Base 🔵 — but we want to make sure that you understand the nature of the node software and smart contracts offered here.
+We're excited for you to build on Base 🔵 — but we want to make sure that you understand the nature of the node software and smart contracts offered here.

 THE NODE SOFTWARE AND SMART CONTRACTS CONTAINED HEREIN ARE FURNISHED AS IS, WHERE IS, WITH ALL FAULTS AND WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF MERCHANTABILITY, NON- INFRINGEMENT, OR FITNESS FOR ANY PARTICULAR PURPOSE.
 IN PARTICULAR, THERE IS NO REPRESENTATION OR WARRANTY THAT THE NODE SOFTWARE AND SMART CONTRACTS WILL PROTECT YOUR ASSETS — OR THE ASSETS OF THE USERS OF YOUR APPLICATION — FROM THEFT, HACKING, CYBER ATTACK, OR OTHER FORM OF LOSS OR DEVALUATION.